CSroseX/Leetcode75/README.md

 ## Connect

-If you have any feedback or suggestions, feel free to raise an issue or reach out!
+If you have any feedback or suggestions, feel free to raise an issue or reach me out throught chitransh.saxena.contact@gmail.com !